MrRichardWhite/Doodle-Snake-PyGame/README.md

 # Doodle-Snake-PyGame
-This is a simple Snake game in the style of Doodle Jump, but when hitting the wall you come out on the opposite side.
+This is a simple desktop replica of the game [Doodle Snake](https://www.amazon.de/NER-Brothers-Doodle-Snake/dp/B007TW2O1A) using PyGame.